dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 1. **GET:** This method is used to retrieve data from a server.

 2. **POST:** Used to create a new resource on the server.
-For example, when you submit a form on a website, you are essentially making a POST request to the website's server.
+For example, when you submit a form on a website, you make a POST request to the website's server.

 3. **PUT:** Updates an existing resource on the server.
 It's like replacing the entire content of a file with new content.